 CLIP is implemented through an innovative teacher residency program with integrated professional development and induction support.
 Applicants selected for the CLIP program complete a 15-month accelerated graduate program of study culminating in a Master of Arts in teaching degree from Northwestern State University and a professional teaching certification.
 CLIP residents receive a stipend to cover the expense of tuition, as well as an annual stipend of $36,000 during their residency.

-While completing their graduate coursework, CLIP residents will be immersed in an academic year school-based residency in a high-needs school identified by the nine partner public school districts.
-CLIP residents will experience a variety of learning opportunities alongside a trained and experienced mentor teacher.
-Upon completion of the program, graduates will be placed in CLIP-participating schools and will receive two years of induction support with sustained coaching and professional development.
+While completing their graduate coursework, CLIP residents are immersed in an academic year school-based residency in a high-needs school identified by the nine partner public school districts.
+CLIP residents experience a variety of learning opportunities alongside a trained and experienced mentor teacher.
+Upon completion of the program, graduates are placed in CLIP-participating schools and receive two years of induction support with sustained coaching and professional development.
 CLIP graduates are required to teach in a Central Louisiana high-needs school for at least three years following graduation as part of the CLIP agreement.

 The Orchard Foundation, a nonprofit local education fund and the education arm of The Rapides Foundation, serve as the lead organization for CLIP.
 Project Partners include: the nine Central Louisiana School Districts of Allen, Avoyelles, Catahoula, Grant, LaSalle, Natchitoches, Rapides, Vernon and Winn; NSU's Gallaspy College of Education & Human Development and College of Business & Technology - Computer Information Systems; Urban Learning & Leadership Center; EvalWorks; and The Rapides Foundation.
 CLIP is funded through a grant from the U.S. Department of Education's Teacher Quality Partnership grant program.